 That brings us to the second option, transistors.

 We have something that can output up to 40 mA and we need to send up to 200 mA.

 Transistors amplify current, which is exactly what we want here.

 However transistors are a bit like diodes and only work in one direction, so we need 2 transistors per wire, 4 transistors total for one turnout.
-This design is well known in the literature and called an "H Bridge" and there are readily made component that do everything we need.
-There's a lot of material on H Bridges out there, if you're not familiar just have a look at https://www.wikipedia.org/wiki/H_bridge to get started.
+This design is well known in the literature and called an "H Bridge" and there are readily made components that do everything we need.
+There's a lot of literature on H Bridges out there; if you're not familiar just have a look at https://www.wikipedia.org/wiki/H_bridge to get started.

 When I asked around, I was told "use an L293D, it will do what you want".

 Always take such forum advice with a question mark.
 Because maybe it doesn't.
 Let's look into it.